 Shipping Finance – Markets

-Excess capacity remained a major challenge for shipping markets in the first nine months of 2016.
+Excess capacity remained a major challenge for shipping markets in 2016, with the exception of a few sectors that benefited from higher demand triggered by the low oil price environment.
 The dry bulk and container shipping markets both continued to suffer from overcapacity, keeping vessel earnings and values under pressure.
-Crude oil tankers saw the positive short-term factors recently contributing to good earnings progressively fade away, leading to a decrease in earnings and values.
-These sectors are the three most important for the maritime industry, in terms of transport volumes and services.
+In the crude tanker market, the positive short-term factors contributing to good earnings faded away, leading to a decrease in both earnings and asset values.
+These three sectors are the most important for the maritime industry, in terms of transport volumes and services.

 Expand all +

 Collapse all -